xinleideng/Front-End-Development/HTML.md

 - Line Breaks

 As you've learned, line breaks in the paragraph tag line are ignored by HTML.
-Instead, they must be specified using the <br> tag.
-The <br> tag does not need a closing tag.
+Instead, they must be specified using the &lt;br&gt; tag.
+The &lt;br&gt; tag does not need a closing tag.

 ```html
 <p>